Who We Are

 2017-2018 | PASSING THE TORCH

-This school year ushered in a new era of leadership, as President Ellen Bartel passed the torch to President-Elect Katie Brown Koneiczny, DSHA ’92.
+This school year ushered in a new era of leadership, as President Ellen Bartel passed the torch to Katie Brown Koneiczny, DSHA ’92.
 As DSHA honored Ellen’s 20-year legacy as the woman with a bigger vision for DSHA than anyone could have imagined, it excitedly welcomed Katie, an alumna with a drive to make her own impact.

 Divine Savior Holy Angels High School